You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 2. What is the mechanism of action of Keytruda?

-Keytruda works by blocking the PD-1 receptor, allowing the immune system to recognize and attack cancer cells.
+Keytruda works by blocking the PD-1 receptor on immune cells, allowing them to recognize and attack cancer cells.

-3. What types of cancer is Keytruda approved for?
+3. What types of cancer has Keytruda been approved for?

-5. What is the future outlook for Keytruda?
+5. What is the future direction for Keytruda?

 Cited Sources